Package com.google.cloud.aiplatform.v1

 Required.
 Immutable.
 URI of the Docker image to be used as the custom container for serving predictions.
 This URI must identify an image in Artifact Registry or Container Registry.
 Learn more about the [container publishing requirements](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements#publishing), including permissions requirements for the Vertex AI Service Agent.
 The container image is ingested upon [ModelService.UploadModel][google.cloud.aiplatform.v1.ModelService.UploadModel], stored internally, and this original path is afterwards not used.
 To learn about the requirements for the Docker image itself, see [Custom container requirements](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements#).
 You can use the URI to one of Vertex AI's [pre-built container images for prediction](https://cloud.google.com/vertex-ai/docs/predictions/pre-built-containers) in this field.

-string image_uri = 1 [(.google.api.field_behavior) = REQUIRED, (.google.api.field_behavior) = IMMUTABLE];
+string image_uri = 1 [(.google.api.field_behavior) = REQUIRED, (.google.api.field_behavior) = IMMUTABLE];- Specified by:

 - The imageUri.